Inbound Marketing Blogfor Manufacturers and Healthcare Companies

 GE blogs also feature a lot of external voices and outside opinions, so it’s not all “me” focused content.
 They’re also remarkable about using an active voice.

-GE’s greatest strength comes from their variety of topics.
-Thanks to their large presence felt across the globe, they’re able to cover several different topics such as manufacturing and design, all the way to the global economy and their own public policy.
+GE Insights’ greatest strength comes from the variety of topics.
+Thanks to its large presence across the globe, GE is able to cover several different topics, from manufacturing and design, all the way to the global economy and GE's own public policy.